simonesilvestroni/m2m-website/_posts/2021-06-02-the-die-is-cast-ep.md

 ## Backstory

-During the initial phase of writing my next album, I had the idea of working on a remix of two songs by Cambridge-based band [Ember Rev](https://emberrev.bandcamp.com/){:target="_blank" rel="noopener"}.
+During the initial phase of writing my next album, I had the idea of working on a remix of two songs by Cambridge-based band [Ember Rev](https://emberrev.bandcamp.com/).
 In 2018, together with their songwriter Dan Ecclestone, I worked as a co-producer and mixer for their second album, _Premonition And Ruin_.

 At the time, a song that I liked didn’t make the final cut.
 It was a piece divided in two short parts, bookending the album.
-I remember telling Dan — somewhat jokingly — that I would sooner or later want to use it. _Land Of Kings_ is my interpretation of that. [_Papillon_](https://emberrev.bandcamp.com/track/papillon){:target="_blank" rel="noopener"} is my absolute favorite of the entire Ember Rev catalog.
+I remember telling Dan — somewhat jokingly — that I would sooner or later want to use it. _Land Of Kings_ is my interpretation of that. [_Papillon_](https://emberrev.bandcamp.com/track/papillon) is my absolute favorite of the entire Ember Rev catalog.

 Both lyrics referenced the painful process of living in England through Brexit. *The Die Is Cast* is in fact an autobiographical **concept revolving around migration** in Europe, and how deceitful can be to idealize the place where you move to.